-The palace is a blend of Maratha, Mughal and French styles of architecture.
-When one looks from the southern side, the structure looks Mughal while from the eastern side, it looks European.
+The palace is a blend of Maratha, Mughal, and French styles of architecture.
+From the southern side, the structure looks like Mughal, while from the eastern side, it looks European.
 Rani Ahilya throne, Darbar Hall and Ganesha Hall are styled French-like.
-While the monuments are in wood and Gopura stone, the windows and balconies are decorated and are bordered by arched entrance, bastions and wooden door with studded with iron.
-The lower 3 floors are in stone and have been pained in dark brown and the upper floors are made in wood.
+While the monuments are in wood and Gopura stone, the windows and balconies are decorated and are bordered by the arched entrance, bastions, and wooden doors studded with iron.
+The lower 3 floors are of stone and painted dark brown, and the upper floors are made of wood.
 Rajawada palace has faced damage thrice because of fire.

 In 2006, H.H.Ushadevi Holkar, the present Maharani of Indore, decided to reconstruct the palace.
 The process was completed in a year, and the palace looks equally stunning.
 It is the country's first structure that was constructed again in the same style, method, and material.
 The windows are outlined and give an impression of several eyes looking right back at the street.
 The arched entrance is enormous, and the wooden doors have iron studs.
 As you enter, you are greeted by a huge courtyard encircled by gallery rooms and Ganesh hall, which became the venue of religious functions in the olden times.